davidsmith2/monkey-game/README.md

 ## Usage

-Clone the repo or download the ZIP to your local machine.
+Extract the contents of the ZIP file to your local machine.
 Then open src/index.html in a browser.

 ## Browser support